 Why Amex Membership Rewards no annual fee cards matter

-While most card issuers with major transferable points currencies have a suite of credit cards, generally you need a card with an annual fee to unlock the full value of your points.
+While most card issuers with major transferable points currencies have a suite of credit cards, with some issuers you need a card with an annual fee to unlock the full value of your points.
 That’s not the case with American Express, which has two no annual fee cards that earn points that can be transferred directly to airline & hotel partners.

-While there are several excellent cards that earn Amex Membership Rewards points, there are a few reasons to be excited about Amex having no annual fee cards that directly earn Membership Rewards points:
+There are several excellent cards that earn Amex Membership Rewards points, but there are a few reasons to be excited about Amex having no annual fee cards that directly earn Membership Rewards points:

 The no annual fee cards earning Amex points